Primping & Preening

 If your bird comes back with a clean bill of health, then it is time to start looking for environmental causes.
 Is the air very dry in your area?
 Perhaps the bird needs more baths to keep the skin moist?

 Has there been a change in environment?
 Have you moved the bird, or have you moved something “scary” or disturbing into the bird’s immediate area?
 Birds have been known to start plucking over simple things like the presence of balloons, a new computer monitor or new artwork.
 Have you painted recently or put down new carpet?
 Both contribute to poor air quality, which can precipitate plucking.
 Has the bird recently lost a mate or a birdie friend?
-Has some one moved into the household who the bird doesn’t like?
+Has someone moved into the household whom the bird doesn’t like?

 Poor nutrition can also cause plucking behavior.
 Nutrition contributes to a bird’s overall health, and when his health is compromised, so is his behavior.
 It is thought that plucking birds may need a protein and vitamin boost, which may stop the behavior.
+Nutri-Berries and Avi-Cakes are two balanced diet foods that also encourage foraging for good mental health.

 Is the bird bored?
 Perhaps the plucking or chewing behavior is simply an effort to find something to do.
 A plucking bird should be offered a lot of toys, especially preening and soft-rope toys; ideally, the bird will turn the over-preening behavior onto his toys.
+Also, foods that encourage foraging minimize boredom.

 Is the bird hormonal?
 A frustrated bird may turn to plucking behavior to relieve a little bit of his energy.
 The bird may also be frustrated that he doesn’t have a mate or another bird to preen with.